ccie16798/subnettools/README.md

 - subnet aggregation
 - converting 'sh ip route' files to a CSV
 - native IPv6 & IPv4 support
 - IPv4 & IPv6 address information
+- Powerfull pattern matching engine

 - subnettools FILE format is a CSV where each line represent a route ; a route is -* a subnet